 2. Nose piece continued - Remove the front nerf bar and install the nose piece as shown.
-Mark the location of the 3 holes on each side and then drill with a .125 drill.
+Mark the location of the 2 front nerf bar holes on each side and then drill with a .125 drill.

 The optional low downforce nose piece can also be prepared in a similar manner.